Symbiote.js

 So, what's the big idea?

 We believe in using modern, standard web technologies, not reinventing them.
 Symbiote.js simply adds a touch of modern developer experience (DX) on top of vanilla Custom Elements.
-You get reactive data bindings, flexible HTML-based templates, powerful state management, computed properties, built-in routing, SSR support, and easily extendible components — all with minimal boilerplate and zero build-step requirement.
+You get reactive data bindings, flexible HTML-based templates, powerful state management, built-in routing, SSR support -- all with minimal boilerplate and zero build-step requirement.

 Unlike frameworks that wrap your code in complex abstractions (virtual DOM, JSX compilers, proprietary syntax), Symbiote.js works directly with the native DOM API.
 For you, this means:

-• No black boxes: What you write is what the browser runs.
-No compilation step, no transpiler magic.
+• No Black Boxes: What you write is what the browser runs.
+No mandatory compilation steps, no additional magic.

-• Native speed: It leverages the browser's own optimizations.
-No virtual DOM diffing overhead.
+• Native Speed: It leverages the browser's own optimizations.

-• Zero dependencies: It's all built on native web platform features.
+• Zero Dependencies: It's entirely built on native web platform features.

-• Real DOM elements: Symbiote components are actual DOM elements, so you can interact with them just like any other.
+• Real DOM Elements: Symbiote components are Custom Elements, interact with them just like any other DOM node.

 • Just HTML: Use standard tags and attributes with a simple binding syntax for reactivity.